Shake up Taco Tuesday with these colorful Taco Stuffed Peppers filled with ground beef, taco spices, black beans, corn, and melted cheese.

 - Step 1: Preheat Oven & Steam Peppers.
 Preheat oven to 375°F/190°C and spray a 13x9-inch (3-quart) baking dish with cooking spray.
 Halve the peppers, remove seeds and membranes, and place cut-side up in the dish.
 Cover with vented cling wrap and microwave for 4 minutes, or until fork-tender, adding 30-second intervals as needed.

-- Step 2: Sear & Season Ground Beef.
+- Step 2: Brown & Season Ground Beef.
 Heat a 10-inch nonstick skillet over medium-high heat.
-Add ground beef and cook, breaking it up and stirring frequently, until well browned and caramelized, developing rich umami flavors; drain if needed.
+Add ground beef and cook, breaking it up and stirring frequently, until well browned, developing rich umami flavors; drain if needed.
 Stir in taco seasoning until evenly coated.

 - Step 3: Stir in Tomato Paste.
 Stir in the tomato paste and water.
 Bring to a boil.
 Reduce heat to a simmer and let the meat filling cook for 10 minutes.